uwumarogie/ITBL-TEST/README.md

 **Objective:**
 - Implement programmatic navigation using Next.js hooks.
-- Utilize the `useNavigation` hook to push a new URL to the router.
+- Utilize the `useRouter` hook to push a new URL to the router.